-Refer to the table below for leave policies under the new Families First Coronavirus Response Act (FFCRA):
+Refer to the table below for the voluntary leave policies under the new Families First Coronavirus Response Act (FFCRA):

 Reason for leave